Lexogen-Tools/idemux/README.rst

 * It will check the FASTQ header for barcodes and it expects them in the following format:

     single index (i7 or i5): @NB502007:379:HM7H2BGXF:1:11101:24585:1069 1:N:0:TCAGGTAANNTT

+    where TCAGGTAANNTT is the sequence of the i7 or i5 index

     dual index (i7 and i5): @NB502007:379:HM7H2BGXF:1:11101:24585:1069 1:N:0:TCAGGTAANNTT+NANGGNNCNNNN

+    where TCAGGTAANNTT is the sequence of the i7 index and NANGGNNCNNNN is the sequence of the i5 index.

 * Reads that cannot be demultiplexed will be written to undetermined_R{1/2}.fastq.gz.

-* When you demultiplex based on i1 inline barcodes, a successfully recognized barcode sequence will be cut out and removed from read 2.
-This is a design choice and will leave you with the 10 nt UMI + the nucleotides that potentially follow the i1 barcode (or don't).
+* When you demultiplex based on i1 inline barcodes, a successfully recognized barcode sequence of 12 nt will be cut out and removed from read 2.
+This will leave you with the 10 nt UMI + the nucleotides that potentially follow the i1 barcode.

 This allows you to:

 1. Use other software, such as UMI_tools, to deal with the 10nt UMI, if desired.
 2. To demuliplex lanes where QuantSeq-Pool has been pooled with other libraries and read 2 has been sequenced longer than the actual barcode.

-If you sequenced i5 as a reverse complement, do not fill in reverse complement barcodes into the sample sheet, but use the ``--i5-rc`` parameter.

 Help
 ------